bhrutledge/resume/brian-rutledge-resume.md

 #### Grader
 1999-2000

-- Graded papers for an introductory software development course in C++
+- Graded papers for honors introductory software development course in C++
 - Provided guidance for 35-40 students during and outside of class